Overview.

 - Colours.
 Set a foreground and a background colour.
 The studio starts from the program's own colour and warns you when a combination is too light or inverted to scan.

 - Centre mark.
 Drop an emoji, a country flag, or your own logo into the middle of the code.
-There is a curated set for businesses, plus smileys and people, symbols and objects, and every flag for a code in a particular language.
+The emojis are grouped for quick picking: food and drink, shops and services, sports and activities, and travel and places for a business's own world, then smileys, symbols, and a flag for every language.
 A stamp card starts with its own stamp icon in the middle, since that glyph is the card's identity; clear it with one tap if you would rather not.
 The mark sits on a clean patch and stays size-capped so the code still scans.

 - Logo.
 Upload a PNG, JPG, or WebP up to 2 MB.
 It is stored with the code and reused every time, and you can replace or remove it whenever you like.